-2.1 Stock Purchase Agreement, by and among Willdan Energy Solutions, Abacus Resource Management Company, Willdan Group, Inc. and the shareholders of Abacus Resource Management Company, dated as of January 15, 2015 (1) 2.2 Asset Purchase Agreement, by and among Willdan Energy Solutions, Willdan Group, Inc. and 360 Energy Engineers, LLC, dated as of January 15, 2015 (1) 3.1 First Amended and Restated Certificate of Incorporation of Willdan Group, Inc., including amendments thereto (2) 3.2 Amended and Restated Bylaws of Willdan Group, Inc. (3) 4.1 Specimen Stock Certificate for shares of the Registrant's Common Stock (2) 4.2 The Company agrees to furnish to the Securities and Exchange Commission upon request a copy of each instrument with respect to issues of long-term debt of Willdan Group, Inc. and its subsidiaries, the authorized principal amount of which does not exceed 10% of the consolidated assets of Willdan Group, Inc. and its subsidiaries.
-10.1 Employment Agreement, by and between Willdan Group, Inc. and Mike Bieber, dated December 17, 2014 (4) 10.2 Second Amendment to the Credit Agreement, dated as of January 14, 2015, by and between Willdan Group, Inc. and BMO Harris Bank National Association (1) 31.1 Certification of Chief Executive Officer pursuant to Rule 13a-14(a) or 15d-14(a) under the Securities Exchange Act of 1934, as adopted pursuant to § 302 of the Sarbanes-Oxley Act of 2002 31.2 Certification of Chief Financial Officer pursuant to Rule 13a-14(a) or 15d-14(a) under the Securities Exchange Act of 1934, as adopted pursuant to § 302 of the Sarbanes-Oxley Act of 2002 32.1 Certifications of Chief Executive Officer and Chief Financial Officer pursuant to 18 U.S.C.
-1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002 101 Interactive data files pursuant to Rule 405 of Regulation S-T: (i) the Condensed Consolidated Balance Sheets as of April 3, 2015 and
+Exhibit Number Exhibit Description rumber 3.1 First Amended and Restated Certificate of Incorporation of Willdam Group, Inc., including amendments thereto (1) 3.2 Amended and Restated Bylaws of Willdan Group, Inc. (2) 4.1 Specimen Stock Certificate for shares of the Registrant's Common Stock (3) 4.2 The Company agrees to furnish to the Securities and Exchange Commission upon request a copy of each instrument with respect to issues of long-term debt of Willdan Group, Inc. and its subsidiaries, the authorized principal amount of which does not exceed 10% of the consolidated assets of Willdan Group, Inc. and its subsidiaries.
+31.1 Certification of Chief Executive Officer pursuant to Rule 13a-14(a) or 15d-14(a) under the Securities Exchange Act of 1934, as adopted pursuant to § 302 of the Sarbanes-Oxley Act of 2002 31.2 (c) adopted pursuant to § 302 of the Sarbanes-Oxley Act of 2002 32.1 Certifications of Chief Executive Officer and Chief Financial Officer pursuant to 18 U.S.C.
+1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002 101 Interactive data files pursuant to Rule 405 of Regulation S-T: (i) the Condensed Consolidated Balance Sheets as of July 3, 2015 and June 27, 2014; (ii) the Condensed Consolidated Statements of Operations for the three months ended July 3, 2015 and June 27, 2014; (iii) the Condensed Consolidated Statement of Cash Flows for the three months ended July 3, 2015 and June 27, 2014 and (iv) the Notes to the Condensed Consolidated Financial Statements.